eugenelo/spot-crypto-trend/README.md

 # Spot Cryptocurrency Trend-Following System

-This is a trend-following system for spot cryptocurrencies.
+This is a (long-only)* trend-following system for spot cryptocurrencies.
 The pipeline includes:

 - Fetching of spot tick & OHLCV data from [Kraken](https://www.kraken.com/)
 - Trend signal & position generation